-When you set up your revocable living trust, you must name a successor trustee—someone to step in and administer and settle your trust for you after your death.
+You must name a successor trustee when you set up your revocable living trust, someone to step in and administer and settle your trust for you after your death.
 This person would also be called upon to serve should you become mentally incapacitated.

-The person making a revocable trust often acts as the trustee of their accounts.
+The person making a revocable trust often acts as the trustee.
 This is in contrast to an irrevocable trust, where someone else must be appointed to this position.
-A successor trustee waits in the wings to take over when you can no longer manage the trust yourself.
+A successor trustee waits in the wings to take over your revocable trust when you can no longer manage the trust yourself.